OptimalDecisions/sports-analytics/2023wintercamp/logistics.md

 ### Quick Summary
 - In this camp, there are no tests, exams, or preparations needed.
 It is not competitive, and participants have different learning goals.
+There will be assignments to be completed.
 - The camp will utilize Colab, which runs on the Cloud, for data analysis and statistical programming.
 - Participants will find and download data related to their sport of choice, and this process can be done together.
 - While the camp will try to stay away from sports betting, sometimes the data and insights from such analyses can be useful.